AAAI Spring Symposium

 Debating Ethics: Dignity and Respect in Data-Driven Life

-Norman Sadeh to participate in a panel on Debating Ethics: Dignity and Respect in Data-Driven Life , at the 40th International Conference of Data Protection and Privacy Commissioners in Brussels, Belgium.
+Norman Sadeh participated in a panel on Debating Ethics: Dignity and Respect in Data-Driven Life , at the 40th International Conference of Data Protection and Privacy Commissioners in Brussels, Belgium.
 You can watch a video of the panel here .

 IPEN Privacy Engineering Workshop 2018

 Peter Story presented our work on The Mobile App Privacy Compliance System at the IPEN Privacy Engineering Workshop in Barcelona, Spain.

 Dr. Norman Sadeh gave a keynote presentation on "Privacy in the Age of the Internet of Things" at the SAC-PA2 Workshop.